pontushenriksson/blossom/README.md

 # Blossom File Organizer - Base version

-I have chosen to make the base version as minimal as possible to minimize on the things included that you don't want.
-I have used products like Obsidian.md and others which I believe are great but they include many features I don't like or need and therefore I don't want to do that to you.
+I have chosen to make the base version as minimal as possible to minimize the things included that you don't want.
+I have used products like `Obsidian.md` and others which I believe are great but they include many features I don't like or need and therefore I don't want to do that to you.
 Use the base version together with whatever plugins you want to use based on the features you want and need.

 ## Features included in the base version